ZhuoerW/iCure/README.md

 Mongodb

-To install MongoDB, use a package manager like apt on Linux or homebrew on MacOS (brew install mongodb)
+To install MongoDB, use a package manager like apt on Linux or homebrew on MacOS 'brew install mongodb'

 An alternative way is to follow the instruction on this website https://docs.mongodb.com/manual/installation/.